DmitriySlinkovenko/july-code-jam/README.md

 To view the project on your local machine:

 1. Clone the public repository using `git clone`.
-2. Clone the backend repository from [here]https://github.com/DmitriySlinkovenko/july-code-jam-backend.
+2. Clone the backend repository from [here](https://github.com/DmitriySlinkovenko/july-code-jam-backend).
+3. Have MongoDB installed and running in the background for full experience.
+4. Open backend folder and run "npm install" and "npm run dev".
+5. Open the frontend folder and run "npm install" and "npm run dev".

 ## Contributing